-To Future Women will mark the one year anniversary of the Women's March in Washington DC.
+To Future Women memorializes the anniversary of the Women's March in Washington DC.
 Created by artist Georgia Saxelby, the project invites you to write a letter to women in twenty years time.

 Part art and part history, our collective trove of letters will be archived for twenty years by participating national cultural institutions in Washington DC and re-exhibited in 2037 on the 20th anniversary of the Women's March.